Syllabus Statements

 *Staff members at confidential campus resources are not required to automatically report incidents of sexual or relationship/dating violence or stalking to the University.
 There are limits to confidentiality, and before speaking with a staff member, those exceptions will be outlined.

-Students who are survivors, who are concerned about someone who is a survivor, or who would like to learn more about sexual misconduct or report an incident, can visit www.unco.edu/sexual-misconduct.
+Students who have experienced sexual or interpersonal violence, who are concerned about someone who has, who would like to learn more about sexual or interpersonal violence, or who wish to report an incident, can visit www.unco.edu/sexual-misconduct.
 Students may also contact OIEC at 970-351-4899 or email titleix@unco.edu.

 Additional Syllabus Statements